🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 How Dirty Pontoons Affect Speed

 • It's not surprising to see a pontoon boat slow down 2 to 6 mph if you have algae, barnacles, salt deposits or other crud on your metal pontoons.
-For those pontoon boat captains who leave their boat in the water most of the season, this is an important consideration.
+For those pontoon boat captains who leave their boats in the water most of the season, this is an important consideration.

 • To get that pontoon ready to race, it's time to get out the Boat Soap that everyone is talking about.
 A sleek hull and pontoons glide through the water much faster when there's no crusty stuff catching a ride.
 Use it by itself or with the Soap Foam Gun that hooks up to a regular hose without the nozzle